MagnetoOptical/organize/README.md

 #### Which Services, and in What Order?
 1. MariaDB, PostgreSQL, ArangoDB
 2. Source Repository (Distributed-capable, so probably something utilizing mercurial)
+3. Automated backup (local and cloud) and archival to optical disc
-3. Kanboard
+4. Kanboard
-4. Calendaring - ?
+5. Calendaring - ?
-5. Ticketing - Roundup
+6. Ticketing - Roundup
-6. Project Management Dashboard - ...
+7. Project Management Dashboard - ...
 An API driven dashboard which gets all of its data (as requested) from the sources above
-7. Centralized Authorization and Authentication
+8. Centralized Authorization and Authentication

 ##### Some thoughts about the above...
 I figure each component should be very Unixy.
 In other words, it does its one thing and exposes an API which can be used to present all the data in a single pain of glass, hopefully allows for monitoring (alerts and such) and modifying the content and state of work as well.